Board of Directors

 Rachel Pierce is a digital marketer with fifteen years of experience working on large national brands like Capital One and T-Mobile/Metro PCS.
 Her experience spans across multiple marketing agencies generating brand awareness and driving revenue though digital touch points.
 Rachel also has experience as an active board member for a local nonprofit, Just Bakery of Atlanta.
 Just Bakery’s mission to help Atlanta refugees make a living wage through providing high quality baking goods to the public.
 Rachel has been on the journey to learning more about dyslexia since her first-born Julius was diagnosed with dyslexia in kindergarten.
 Rachel knows what it feels like to be a mother navigating a difficult system and not knowing if you did everything you could.
 Rachel wants to ensure that children living with dyslexia have access to critical resources that parents and educators need to support these learners and ensure their success.
 Rachel lives in Atlanta with her husband and two children.

-Nora Schlesinger was a classroom teacher for almost 20 years.
-She became a Certified Dyslexia Therapist to help support her own child with dyslexia and the children she taught.
-Before receiving a Ph.D. in Speech and Hearing Science from Arizona State University, she worked as a dyslexia therapist at an independent school for individuals with learning differences in Scottsdale, AZ named New Way Academy.
-Dr. Schlesinger has been a long standing IDA member and has served on the IDA-AZ Branch board.
-She is currently an Assistant Professor of Literacy at Kennesaw State University in the Department of Elementary and Early Childhood.
-Dr. Schlesinger’s research interests focus on reading and writing development and disorders, such as dyslexia and dysgraphia.
-Her research interests also include structured literacy instruction and training for preservice and in-service teachers and understanding the impact it has on children’s literacy.
+Before receiving a Ph.D. in Speech and Hearing Science from Arizona State University, I worked as a dyslexia therapist at an independent school for individuals with learning differences in Scottsdale, AZ.
+I am currently an Assistant Professor of Literacy at Kennesaw State University in the Department of Elementary and Early Childhood.
+My research interests focus on structured language instruction and training for preservice and in-service teachers and understanding the impact it has on children’s literacy.

 Kim Sergent joined the board in 2016.
 Kim came to IDA as a concerned parent with questions upon her daughter’s diagnosis with dyslexia.
 She is the proud parent of two dyslexic children, Sofia and Alex.
 It’s her desire to provide continued education and support to other parents facing similar challenges.
 With over 25 years of marketing to both businesses and consumers, Kim is currently VP of Marketing at InComm, a leading payments and technology company.
 She also held previous marketing management positions with Fiserv, First Data and Manhattan Associates.